 You should know that not all conventional loans are the same.
-There are two varieties: conforming and non-conforming.
+There are two varieties: conforming and non-conforming loans.
 The type that’s right for you will depend on your situation and your budget.

 Conforming loans are the most common type of conventional loans and the standards for this type of loan are set by Fannie Mae and Freddie Mac.
 There are caps on how much you can borrow with a conforming loan.
 The maximum loan for most areas across the country was raised to $484,350 recently, though there are exceptions for areas where the average home value exceeds that amount.
 In these areas, the maximum loan amount can be as high as $726,525.

 Non-conforming loans are commonly referred to as “jumbo” loans and are meant for home purchases that exceed conforming loan limits.
 Non-conforming mortgages cannot be purchased by Fanny Mae or Freddie Mac and often carry more of a risk to the lender.
 Due to that higher risk, jumbo loans often come with a higher interest rate than conforming loans.
 Lenders may also require a higher credit score to qualify, among other more stringent criteria.

 Conventional mortgages are not backed by the federal government like FHA loans, VA loans and USDA loans are because the stricter criteria reduces the risk to lenders.
 It is possible to secure a conventional loan with a 5% down payment, but most lenders will want 10% to 20% down to fund a loan.
 It’s important to keep in mind that even if a lender will accept less than 20% down, any down payment of less than that will likely require the addition of PMI.